Chuppa2WasTaken/Roblox-Multi-Instance/README.md

 ***

-Below is an example of what you can do with this.
+Below is an example of what you can do with this. (attached image has version from v1.0.0)

 ![image](https://github.com/Leoisawesome/RobloxMultiInstance/assets/110486918/8f9d33b9-21e5-4c6b-8645-9b3753f3eb90)